-The Red Devils boss praises the defensive performance of the returning Chris Smalling and believes that a solid back line could provide the foundation for a strong title challengeSir Alex Ferguson praised Manchester United's defence after grinding out a 1-0 victory at home to West Ham on Wednesday night.
+The Red Devils' boss praised the defensive performance of the returning Chris Smalling, and believes a solid backline could provide the foundation for a strong title challengeSir Alex Ferguson praised Manchester United’s defence after grinding out a 1-0 victory at home to West Ham on Wednesday night.

 "So we do have plus points tonight, particularly defending.
 You have to against them because you have to against them because they're such a handful.

 "We had opportunities to finish them off with some good football, but you've got to give credit to West Ham, they did really fight hard.

 "They're a very well organised, big powerful team.
 I'm pleased with the result."

 The win sees United retain their place at the top of the Premier League, one point above Manchester City.

 Sir Alex added: "I think that if we can keep clean sheets more often it will give us a good foundation with which to go for the title."